Supporting imagery

 - Begin the game after enough coins are inserted.

-As you can see, most of the low-end I/O is delegated to the System ROM, games instead focus in providing their unique content.
+As you can see, most of the low-end I/O is delegated to the System ROM; games instead focus on providing their unique content.

 Games

 To start with, games are written in 68k and Z80 assembly.
-It will be during the next generation of consoles (with the arrival of new CPUs) that programming languages will become part of the toolbox.
+It is only with the next generation of consoles (and the arrival of new CPUs) that programming languages become part of the toolbox.

 Distribution medium

-Following the trend of the 4th generation, the Neo Geo relies on cartridges as its only medium for games.
+Following the trend of the 4th generation, the Neo Geo relies on cartridges as its sole medium for games.

-Nevertheless, I have to say Neo Geo cartridges are the biggest ones I’ve seen for a home console.
-This is because of the amount of dedicated chips housed.
+Nevertheless, I must say, Neo Geo cartridges are the largest I have seen for a home console.
+This is due to the amount of dedicated chips housed within.
 Unlike the Super Nintendo, whose games could optionally expand the capabilities of the console, Neo Geo games are strictly required to bundle a considerable amount of circuitry.

-I already mentioned some parts of the cartridge system in previous sections, but let me give you a quick summary so you get a proper glance at how this system works.
+I have already mentioned some parts of the cartridge system in previous sections, but let me give you a quick summary so you get a proper overview of how this system works.

-As you may know, Neo Geo cartridges are made of two boards.
-The first one is called PROG Board and houses the following ROM chips:
+As you may know, Neo Geo cartridges are made up of two boards.
+The first is called PROG Board and houses the following ROM chips:

 - P ROM: Stores the program the 68000 executes.
-It’s connected with a 16-bit data bus and up to 2 MB can be addressed (more will require a mapper)
+It is connected with a 16-bit data bus and up to 2 MB can be addressed (more will require a mapper).

 - V ROM: Stores ADPCM audio samples read by the YM2610.